 4.3 Choosing the type of Affiliate Program – Critical!

-As a merchant, you should choose an Affiliate Program type that suits best your capabilities and the product you sell.
+As a merchant, you should choose an Affiliate Program type that best suits your capabilities and the product you sell.

-If you are very confident that you will obtain reasonable conversion rates, you should go in for a Cost Per Action Affiliate Program.
+If you are confident that you will obtain reasonable conversion rates, you should go in for a Cost Per Action Affiliate Program.

 If you need help, you can hire us, and we will analyze which option is the best for you.